djaus2/VotesJekyllMarkdown/README.md

 az storage account show-connection-string  --name mystorageaccount123   --resource-group myResourceGroup
 ```
 2. Settings
-Set the following Environment variables for teh Function project:
+Set the following Environment variables for the Function project:
 - TABLES_CONNECTION
   - The connection-string as above
 Throughot all folder serach for, and replace with actual value: